wearvr/dpvr-vr-unity-sdk-instructions/docs/dpvr-example-scenes-overview.md

 ### MultiLayer
 `DPN/Scenes/MultiLayer.unity`

-Example implimentation of a GUI screen-space camera.
+Example implementation of a GUI screen-space camera.
 Of limited intended use for a mobile-vr project.

 ### Spheres
 `DPN/Scenes/Spheres.unity`